 The actual execution of many administrative functions was transferred to the authority of the bodies of the region, or the municipality.

-Youth agenda is managed by the Department for Primary Education and Youth and its Children and Youth Development Unit.
+Youth agenda is managed by the newly re-established Department for Youth.

 - Ministry of Health

 - Ministry of Labour and Social Affairs

 - Ministry of Culture

 - Ministry of Environment

 Bodies in Parliament responsible for the field of Youth: